18. No More Mr. Nice Guy

 It’s those @#$%&!
 Christians, the world leader will seethe.
 This is all their fault.
 Even if nobody else gets it, the Antichrist will understand the bond—like a mother and her child—between the Jews and Christians.
 I’ve heard commentators claim that all of the Tribulation martyrs will be dead by the Tribulation’s mid-point, freeing God to “do his worst” to the remaining world.
 Sorry, it’s just not true.
 Yahshua is, even now, “standing at the door, knocking,” appealing to a lost world to invite him in.

 And the Antichrist?
 At this point he and his pet dragon will go out “to make war with the rest of [Israel’s] offspring.”
-Over a billion and a half people are already dead, but he’s just getting warmed up.
+Almost two billion people are already dead, but he’s just getting warmed up.
 No more Mr. Nice Guy.